 Decline a recorded statement from the other driver’s insurer.
 You have no legal obligation to give one, and insurance adjusters are trained to ask questions in ways that minimize your payout.
 Speak with an attorney before any recorded communication with an insurer that is not your own.

-How California Negligence Law Works
+Understand How California Negligence Law Works

 To succeed on a car accident claim, your attorney must prove four elements under California Civil Jury Instruction (CACI) 400:

-- The other driver owed you a duty of care — all drivers on California roads owe this duty to other road users
+- The other driver owed you a duty of care.
+All drivers on California roads owe this duty to other road users.

-- The other driver breached that duty through negligent or reckless behavior
+- The other driver breached that duty through negligent or reckless behavior.

-- That breach was a substantial factor in causing your injuries
+- That breach was a substantial factor in causing your injuries.

-- You suffered actual, measurable damages as a result
+- You suffered actual, measurable damages as a result.

 Under California Code of Civil Procedure § 335.1, you have two years from the date of the accident to file a personal injury lawsuit.
 Miss that deadline and your right to sue is almost certainly lost, regardless of the merit of your claim.